 OIC countries are characterized by the youngest demographic distribution, with over one third of population below age 15.
 This underlines the huge demand for health care, schooling, food, recreation, and social protection and welfare services for the infants and young children.
 Over the years, many OIC countries have made significant progress in terms of fulfilling children's right to health, with more resources than ever being invested in the primary health care services.
 There are important country success stories within the OIC group in implementing interventions like antenatal care, skilled attendance during birth, immunization, and early care seeking for pneumonia, diarrhoea and malaria.
 These efforts paid off and child mortality is on decline across the OIC countries.
-Latest estimates show that if children were still dying at 1990 rates, there would have been 4.5 million deaths in OIC countries in 2013 (where the actual figure was 2.9 million).
-This difference of 1.6 million means that 4,372 children's lives were saved every day.
+Starting from a higher U5MR of 126 deaths per 1000 live births in 1990, OIC countries managed to reduce U5MR by 52% to 60 per 1000 live births by 2015.
 However, despite this remarkable progress, OIC countries as a group made the least progress in reducing child deaths since 1990.
-With alarmingly low coverage of important child health care interventions, situation remained significantly poor in South Asia and Sub-Saharan Africa regions, which were home for around 60% of OIC children aged under 5 in 2013.
+With alarmingly low coverage of important child health care interventions, situation remained significantly poor in South Asia and Sub-Saharan Africa regions, which were home for around 60% of OIC children aged under 5 in 2015.

 Child nutrition and food security is another major area of concern for the OIC countries.
 As a result, not only the risk of child death from common illness such as diarrhoea, pneumonia, and malaria remained quite elevated in OIC countries but also many children are suffering from physical and cognitive impairments caused by the malnutrition and deficiencies of vital micronutrients like vitamin A, iodine and iron.
-In 2009-2013, around one third of children in OIC countries were stunted, 21.3% were underweight, 11% were wasted and 7.4% were overweight.
-Though these complications are largely preventable and curable through proper child feeding practices recommended by the WHO and UNICEF, only 42.9% of infants in OIC countries were put to the breast within first hour of birth, 34.9% were exclusively breastfed during the first six months of life, 46.7% were breastfed until at age 2 and 66.1% of infants were introduced to complementary foods at 6 to 8 months.
+In 2010-2015, around one third of children in OIC countries were stunted, 18% were underweight, 9% were wasted and 6% were overweight.
+Though these complications are largely preventable and curable through proper child feeding practices recommended by the WHO and UNICEF, only 39% of infants in OIC countries were put to the breast within first hour of birth, 33% were exclusively breastfed during the first six months of life, 44% were breastfed until at age 2 and 58% of infants were introduced to complementary foods at 6 to 8 months.